 I am Professor of TESOL in the Faculty of Social Sciences, where I am also Associate Dean Research.
 I started my TESOL career in Nigeria, where I stayed for two years working in a secondary school as a volunteer with VSO (Voluntary Service Overseas).
-After taking a PGCE at University of Manchester, I then spent two years in Hong Kong in a secondary school in the New Territories (as part of a British Council scheme) before moving to Japan, where I spent five years working for the British Council in Iidabashi.
+After taking a PGCE at the University of Manchester, I then spent two years in Hong Kong in a secondary school in the New Territories (as part of a British Council scheme) before moving to Japan, where I spent five years working for the British Council in Iidabashi.
 During this time, I team-taught in Junior High Schools, taught adults English and became Director of CELTA programmes.
 On returning to the UK, I took an MA in Applied Linguistics at the University of Birmingham and spent a number of years as a director of CELTA and DELTA programmes in Birmingham.
+I received my PhD in 2008, also from the University of Birmingham.
 I have worked in the Universities of Birmingham, Birmingham City and Aston, where I directed various MA and MSc programmes in TESOL and teacher education.

 Chinese students' linguistic repertoires in the Master's TESOL classroom;

-Native and non native speakers' identity constructions
+Native and non native speaker teachers' identity constructions

 I am interested in researching doctoral students in the following areas: